ali-h/airdrop-frontend/README.md

 # airdrop-frontend
-A front-end to broadcast on hive-engine airdrops smart contract
+A front-end to use hive-engine airdrops smart contract